nguyenpham/ocgdb/README.md

 cd src
 make
 ```

-In macOS, you can run and compile with Xcode with the project file in the folder ```projects```.
+In macOS, Windows, you can run and compile with Xcode/Visual Studio with the project files in the folder ```projects```.

 ## History
-* 21/01/2022: Version Alpha
+* 23/01/2022: Version Alpha
 * 20/11/2021: Improve/clean code, improve speed for benchmark
 * 16/11/2021: Improve speed for converter, convert 3.45 million games under a minute
 * 8/11/2021: Improve speed for converter, from 6 to over 247 times faster